 24 Hours in Detroit

 A walking tour is my favorite introduction to a city, no matter its size.
-Detroit is not known as a major tourist destination, so I was pleasantly surprised to find that Detroit has a branch of Urban Adventures.
-(Urban Adventures is my favorite international day tour company.
+Detroit is not known as a major tourist destination, so I was pleasantly surprised to find that there is a walking tour available there!

 Approximately top 5: 24 Hours in Detroit